gentlyawesome/gryph-artengine/README.md

 Moo.

-## About Cash Cows
+## About Gryph

 [wearecashcows.com](https://www.wearecashcows.com/)

-Cash Cows is an NFT experiment about sharing the creator fees with its holders.
+Gryph is an NFT experiment about sharing the creator fees with its holders.
 We aim to lead this space in Web3 with innovations that the World has never seen before.